maj113/Counter/readme.md

-# Faster implementation of `std::count` using AVX2 and SSE 4.2 POPCNT
+# Faster implementation of `std::count` using AVX2

 ### Times per 10 iterations, tested on i9-13900H Using GCC 13